Last updated 17th April, 2025

 Now, fertiliser is a combination of different chemicals which could be dangerous if misused or applied by an amateur gardener, and some fertilisers are toxic for pets.
 To find out more about lawn fertilisation, take a look at our Lawn Fertilisation Guide here.

-You do tend to get more hours for your money by employing a gardener by the day instead of the hour, as they save on travelling between jobs.
+The good news is, you do tend to get more hours for your money by employing a gardener by the day instead of the hour, as they save on travelling between jobs.

 The day rate for a gardener is around £220 per day, again with the more affluent regions garnering higher rates of around £250 and quainter parts of the country enjoying lower rates of about £200.